• Home

 Recovery Of Costs & Liability For Costs

 At the conclusion of your matter and in the event that you are successful, it may be that you are entitled to recover some of your costs from your opponent.
 Although we will endeavour to maximise your recovery of costs, if the costs are not agreed as a result of a settlement, the court will assess what costs you are able to recover.
 The court will usually reduce the amount of costs claimed significantly.
 Therefore, you must be aware that it is unlikely that you will recover the full amount of costs that we have billed you.
+Indeed, there may be a significant shortfall.

 Before embarking on litigation, it is important that you are aware of the risks involved should you lose your case.
 You will not only be unable to recover the costs you have incurred but you will also be liable to pay your opponent’s costs, which could mirror or exceed your own.
 Any costs awarded against you will usually be payable within 14 days.